digiblurDIY/Website/blog/2023-08-19-updated-tuya-cloudcutter-with-esphome-bk7231-how-to-guide/index.md

 ![alt text](images/ha-new-device.png)

-Any future updates or changes to the ESPHome Libretiny based Beken device will all be done through the ESPHome GUI like any normal ESPHome device via the Wirelessly update option of ESPHome.
+Any future updates or changes to the ESPHome based Beken device will all be done through the ESPHome GUI like any normal ESPHome device via the Wirelessly update option of ESPHome.

 Devices I've tried and used but there are so many more out there...